arthurdouillard/hugo-website/content/post/normalization.md

 {{< figure src="/figures/cmp_icf.png" caption="*Comparison between standard net, net with BN, and net with noisy BN.*">}}

-On the other they found that the Batch Normalization improved the [Lipschitzness](https://en.wikipedia.org/wiki/Lipschitz_continuity) of the loss function.
-In simpler term, the loss is smoother, and thus its gradient also.
+On the other hand they found that the Batch Normalization improved the [Lipschitzness](https://en.wikipedia.org/wiki/Lipschitz_continuity) of the loss function.
+In simpler term, the loss is smoother, and thus its gradient as well.

 {{< figure src="/figures/smoothed_loss.png" caption="*Figure 3: Loss with and without Batch Normalization.*">}}